madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 images:
   background: poster.jpg
 snapshot:
-  overview: "Branding, is as much a science as an art.
+  overview: "Branding is as much a science as an art.
 When done right, every visual and verbal choice is informed and made with intention and purpose.
 This is a rebranding effort that goes much deeper than tweaking a company's identity or message.
 It is designed to tell the full story–ranging from the Yieldmo's founding principles to its future potential.
-The goal is to evoke specific reactions from core constituents: potential clients, investors, media and recruits."
+The goal is to evoke specific reactions from core constituents: potential clients, investors, media, and recruits."
-  role: User Experience Lead
+  role: Experience Design Lead
   team: Marketing <br> Design <br> UX Research <br> Engineering <br> Operations
   timeline: June 2017 - December 2017
 productURL: https://www.yieldmo.com